varnish/Varnish-Book/varnish_sysadmin.rst

         to troubleshooting.

-        As most of the parameters can be left unchanged, we will not go through all of them, but take a look at the list "param.show" gives you to get an impression of what they can do.
+        As most of the parameters can be left unchanged, we will not go through all of them, but take a look at the list ``param.show`` gives you to get an impression of what they can do.

         .. note:::

-           Varnish 2.0 had a "obj_workspace" which you may see references to in older documentation.
+           Varnish 2.0 had a ``obj_workspace`` which you may see references to in older documentation.
 This was the workspace for manipulating an object.
 Manipulation of an object is now done on the session workspace in ``vcl_fetch``, then a precise amount of